-- To deliver an overall carbon intensity level that is at least 25% lower than the carbon intensity of the broader investment universe. - To deliver an overall Environmental, Social and Governance ('ESG') score that is higher than the broader investment universe. - To invest in assets focused on themes that contribute towards positive environmental and/or social outcomes.
+Governance ('ESG') score that is higher than the broader investment universe.
+To invest in assets focused on themes that contribute towards positive environmental and/or social outcomes.
+To deliver an overall carbon intensity level that is at least 25% lower than the carbon intensity of the broader investment universe.
+To deliver an overall Environmental, Social and Covernance ('ESC') score that is higher than the